Review Management Best Practices

 You should know that review sites are actually on your side.
 On the other hand, it is obvious that everyone has the right to express their voice about your brand.
 There are, however, certain boundaries that need to be respected.

-Blackmail or threatening behavior by customers against business owners is strictly AGAINST their guidelines and may also be illegal in many countries.
+Blackmail or threatening behavior by customers against business owners is strictly AGAINST the guidelines of Review Sites and may also be illegal in many countries.